How we can all help

 - speak to your GP or pharmacist before you ask for an antibiotic - don’t demand antibiotics from your GP, they will make the decision on whether you need them or not

-- if you're prescribed antibiotics, finish the course or medication (even if you start to feel better) and never share medication with anyone else
+- if you're prescribed antibiotics, finish the course or medication (even if you start to feel better)

 You can find more information about using antibiotics wisely at this link:

 If you have a cold or flu, antibiotics will not work.
 Most coughs, sore throats and earaches do not need antibiotics.
 Your body can usually fight these infections on its own.

 Taking unnecessary antibiotics for conditions like these will contribute to them becoming less effective in being able to tackle the illnesses for which they were developed.